nicholsss/Software_Secure_Project/README.md

 To fix this the keyword safe should be removed from the list.
 Because what `| safe` does it says to the Django app that the current content `note.content` is correctly sanitized and thats why it doesnt need escaping.
 To actually use `| safe` the validation and sanitization should be done on the server side.
 But in this case just removing the keyword `| safe` is enought, because then the Django app automatically takes over the validation and sanitization.

+## Flaw 3: A06:2021-Vulnerable and Outdated Components
+There might come situations where dependecies are outdated or their development is depricated.
+Having an oudated dependecy might be big security risk, because an updated version from the depedency might contain a fix for a security flaw that have been patched with the newer version.
+So thats why it's important to have dependecies up to date.

+There are ways to update requirements.txt which contains the dependecies and their version number which is used for installing them.
+One way is to manually check and update the version number of the dependecies and update them in requirements.txt.
+Way to get most recent versions is to run `pip list --outdated` in virtual env.
+In example the current Django 4.2 version is outdated, because there is 4.2.1 available.
+In this situation 4.2.1 contains only minor bugfixes, but there might be situtation where the newer update contains a critical bugfix, so then it should be updated immediately.